brevetech/breve_drf_template/README.md

 - Views: defines all endpoints.
 You can use Function Based Views or Class Based Views (`APIView`, `ViewSet`, `ModelViewSet`).
 - Handlers: defines functions with all business logic and validations, database queries and database commands.
 Use a handler only if you need to redefine a complex logic for the endpoint, otherwise, check if `ModelViewSet` can help.
 - Entities: defines input and output objects for the handlers.
-- Common.errors: defines the basic error structure for endpoint responses.
+- ErrorSerializer: defines the basic error structure for endpoint responses.

+Entities, Serializers and handlers are not created when using `python manage.py startapp`, you'll need to create them manually.

 The **common** package is meant to store all common access objects, like classes, error serializers, mixins, etc.